Cat-Ling/NoodleMat-DL/README.md

 ### Experimental Version

- Uses RPC for aria2c for a consistent download UI.
-As well as introduces a robust Native downloader as fallback.
+ Uses RPC for aria2c, leading to a consistent download UI.
+Also introduces a robust native downloader as fallback.
 (Can be forced using the --native flag)

 ### Examples